-Fair Value: The fair value of the swap at December 31, 2019 as reported by PNC was \$14,000, which would be payable by the City.
+Fair Value: The fair value of the swap at December 31, 2020 as reported by PNC was \$4,000, which would be payable by the City.

-The City has pledged future revenues from certain parking facilities, net of specified operating expenses and other operating revenues to repay \$11,200,000 of Parking Facilities Refunding Revenue Bonds issued in 2006.
+The City has pledged future revenues from certain parking facilities, net of specified operating expenses and other operating revenues to repay \$7,660,000 of Parking Facilities Refunding Revenue Bonds issued in 2006.
 Proceeds from the bonds initially issued provided financing for the construction of parking facilities.
 The bonds are payable from parking facilities net revenues and are payable through 2022.
 Annual principal and interest payments on the bonds are expected to require the full amount of net operating revenues.
-The total principal and interest remaining to be paid on the Parking Facilities Refunding Revenue Bonds is \$12,396,000.
-Principal and interest paid for the current year (including net swap payments) and total net revenues were \$4,130,000 and \$5,227,000, respectively.
+The total principal and interest remaining to be paid on the Parking Facilities Refunding Revenue Bonds is \$8,268,000.
+Principal and interest paid for the current year (including net swap payments) and total net revenues were \$4,148,000 and \$71,000, respectively.
+There was a significant drop in net revenues in 2020 due to the COVID-19 pandemic.
+With most sporting and entertainment venues shut down and a large number of employees working from home, usage of the City's parking facilities was dramatically reduced.